 The fund seeks to support such initiatives led by Ulife-recognized student groups at St. George campus.

-The Multi-Faith Centre is especially interested in supporting student group initiatives that challenge prejudice and discrimination based on religion, race and other intersecting identities.
+The Multi-Faith Centre is especially interested in supporting student group initiatives that address prejudice and discrimination based on religious difference, including as it intersects with race, gender and other identities.

 The proposal demonstrates collaboration between two or more student groups (including at least one faith and spirituality-focused student group) toward mutually supportive learning outcomes.
 All student groups apply for funding through this program must be recognized by Ulife.